project-au-lait/batch-translator/README.md

 #### Run as Maven Plugin

-Add the Batch Tracer Maven Plugin to pom. xml.
+Add the Batch Translator Maven Plugin to pom. xml.

 - pom.xml